pupilfirst/playbook/CONTRIBUTING.md

 # Contributing to this Playbook
 Hello and thank you for considering contributing to this community maintained playbook.

+**Important Note**: By contributing to this Playbook, you agree to license your work with the same terms and conditions as described in [LICENSE](LICENSE.md).

 ## Fork and Make Changes
 * Fork this [repo](https://github.com/svlabs/playbook)
 * Make your changes to any chapter.